bring/hedwig/README.md

     ├── / package.json              - Contains all npm scripts
     └── / *.*                       - Various dotfiles and config files

+## Build scripts
+The `/scripts` folder contains a set of custom scripts that helps compile the docs.

+List of npm scripts:
+- `dev`: Starts the watcher and starts the node server (in development mode)

 ## Found a bug?
 - If you've found a bug, you can create a new [issue](https://github.com/bring/hedwig/issues) via github.